-Depending on the size, location, and shape of fibroid, fibroid removal surgery could be performed using any of the following two techniques:
+Depending on the size, location, and shape of the fibroid, removal surgery can be performed using one of the following techniques:

-If there is a single, small fibroid, the specialist may choose non-surgical fibroid removal (uterine fibroid embolization or radiofrequency ablation) to remove the growth.
-However, if the size of the fibroid is large or if there are multiple uterine fibroids, surgery is often considered to be the best solution.
+If there is a single, small fibroid, the specialist may opt for non-surgical removal methods such as uterine fibroid embolization or radiofrequency ablation.
+However, if the fibroid is large or there are multiple fibroids, surgery is often considered the best solution.

-Minimally invasive myomectomy or fibroid removal surgery is nowadays most common and can be performed with much ease and success.
+Minimally invasive myomectomy, or fibroid removal surgery, is now the most common approach and can be performed with ease and high success rates.

-Recovery after fibroid removal surgery is rather quick.
-The patient is usually discharged after one or two days of the surgery.
-They are advised to bed rest for about 10 days and not to lift any heavy objects.
+Recovery following fibroid removal surgery is usually quick.
+Patients are typically discharged from the hospital within one or two days of the procedure.
+It is recommended to stay on rest in bed for approximately 10 days and refrain from lifting heavy objects.

 Singapore, Singapore